loskrai/university-homeworks/README.md

-# Student_management
+# MyUniversityHomeworks
-My first project , using C++ , a consoleapp , for school homework, just record it.
+code with C++ ,for school homework, just record it.
+Include schoolworkersmanagement